Slickteam/slick-components-vuetify3/README.md

 npm i -S @slickteam/components-vuetify3
 ```

-- In `main.js`, add this line for style
+- In `main.ts`, add this line for style

 ```js
 //...